IRMaGe-3T/irmage-tools-resources/docs/users/defacing.md

 # Defacing

-For research project on human, it is important to de-identify MRI data and metadata (no identifying data as name, date of birth, adresses...).
+For research project on human, it is important to de-identify MRI data and metadata (no identifying data as name, date of birth, addresses...).

 If your want to share your data outside your lab or outside a consortium, this deidentification can be insuffisante because anatomical data may allow to identify a subject (by reconstructing the skin surface).
-Indentification of a person from a anatmical MRI was shown to be a feasible task (for e.g, [Abramian, D (2019)](https://ieeexplore.ieee.org/document/8759515)).
+Identification of a person from a anatmical MRI was shown to be a feasible task (for e.g, [Abramian, D (2019)](https://ieeexplore.ieee.org/document/8759515)).

 Three main approaches for face de-identification have been proposed: